pierreraimbaud/DANEColombiaStatisticOperationsAdminRegisters/README.md

 To be more precise, in the following paragraphs first we will explain (briefly!) what were our data (through data abstraction), why this visualization (through task abstraction) and to conclude the reason of how we choice to present the data (idioms : visual encoding and interaction) ; thanks to that, we have been able to answer to the question written above.
 Our answers will be the insights of this visualization!
 <br/><br/>
 <h2>WHAT</h2>
-Inventary of Administrative Registers and Statistical Operations of the country (Table) Keywords present in the previous inventary and the Administratives Registers and Statistical Operations linked to them (Derivated table)
+Inventory of Administrative Registers and Statistical Operations of the country (Table)<br/>
+Keywords present in the previous inventory (in the metadata) and the Administrative Registers and Statistical Operations linked to them (Derivated table)
 <br/><br/>
 <h2>WHY</h2>
 Part 1: